alaindanet/fishcom/manuscript/bef_stability/outline.md

 1.2.2.1 different stability for different fields 1.2.2.2 Components of community variability

-1.3 Effect of network structure on stability
-1.3.1 connectance & nestedness
+1.3 Effect of network structure on stability and biomass 1.3.1 connectance & nestedness
 1.3.2 resilience & persistence